 HELP US INVESTIGATE

-We want to find out just how bad the problem of accessibility is across public transport in Ireland through freedom of information requests and by talking to those affected.
+With people unable to travel from their local area due to inaccessible bus stops or platforms, we want to find out just how bad the problem of accessibility is across public transport in Ireland through freedom of information requests and by talking to those affected.

-We want to find out whether the recommendations of an Oireachtas report on this issue have been implemented and if not, why not.
+We want to find out whether the recommendations of an Oireachtas report on this issue have been implemented, and if not, why not.

 Have you any information that you think would help this investigation, contact us at [email protected]